Table of Contents

 Well, thank George Washington for President’s Day, a welcome respite in this bleak, burdensome season.

-Car dealerships and mattress stores aren’t the only ones that should be excited about this three-day weekend: In fact, a trip is just what you need to shake off the winter blues.
-(Bonus: If you’re in the mood for a romantic getaway, Valentine’s Day is the Friday of President’s Day weekend this year.)
+Car dealerships and mattress stores aren’t the only ones that should be excited about an extra day off: In fact, a trip is just what you need to shake off the winter blues.
+(Bonus: If you’re in the mood for a belated romantic getaway, you can’t get more romantic than having a Monday off.)
 And Wanderu has the deals on buses, trains and flights to make it happen on the cheap.

 No matter where you’re situated across the U.S., we’ve got a destination that’s just what you need this February.